AlexBocken/bthandler/README.md

 - turn bluetooth on/off
 - blacklist paired devices to not be listed in connection selection (useful for auto-connecting devices like some mice)

 all via dmenu.
-Should be easily extendable by editing the 'actions' string.
+Should be easily extendable by editing the `actions` string.

 # Installation
 Edit the Makefile to reflect your preffered installation destination.
 Then, simply